irrdnet/irrd/docs/admins/deployment.rst

   ``log.logfile_path`` is not set, this also shows all log output in the terminal.

 IRRd can be stopped by sending a SIGTERM signal.
+A SIGUSR1 will log a traceback of all threads in a specific IRRd process.

 .. _deployment-https: